Leon-Yanez/Leon-Yanez/README.md

-### Here is What I'm Working On!  👋

-Here are some ideas to get you started:
+### Hi, I’m Leon Yanez 🐉

+Member of the coding bootcamps europe, in germany

-- 🔭 I’m currently working on ...
-UX-Design
+* 🔭 I’m currently working on my career as a Webdeveloper
-- 🌱 I’m currently learning ...
-JavaScript
-- 👯 I’m looking to collaborate on ...
-JavaScript
+* 👯 I’m looking to work with as many Developer as i can
-- ⚡ Fun fact: ...
-I'am half Finnish
+- ⚡ Fun fact: Developer with a pinch of turkish flavour